“It is the basis of our philosophy. Avoid damage to the

 We recommend the Bass technique:

-Position the brush horizontally with respect to the gum line, forming a 45-degree angle with the dental axis.
-Begin by making small movements vertically, always from gum to tooth, focusing on the gingival sulcus.
-Once the cleaning of all the visible faces of the teeth is finished, the cleaning of the inside of the teeth continues.
+Place the brush at an angle of 45 degrees from the line of the gums.
+Start by making small horizontal motions encompassing 2-3 teeth, followed by vertical movements, always from gum to tooth, influencing the gingival groove.
+Once the cleaning of the visible faces of the teeth is finished, the cleaning of their inner faces continues.

 To do this, the brush is placed in the same way, forming an angle of 45 degrees, repeating this sequence of movements on the inside of the teeth.
 It is important to focus on the cleaning of each tooth for an estimated time of 10 seconds.

 There are spaces between the teeth that the brush cannot reach.
-In these places, dental floss and/or interproximal brush should be used at least once a day.
+In these places, dental floss and interproximal brush if the dentist or hygienist has advised us to do so should be used at least once a day.

 A healthy diet helps you maintain your health